Chicago Underground Film Festival: Festival program and events

 While the festival has always explored the many different definitions of underground film, in its early years the festival's programming consisted mainly of low-budget b-movies and films in the tradition of the Cinema of Transgression but more recently moved its to focus more toward experimental and avant-garde films and videos and documentaries.The festival programming is diverse and varied and the festival's objective is to showcase the defiantly independent filmmaker by promoting film and video that challenges and transcends expectations.
 The festival has also featured retrospectives of legendary underground filmmakers such as John Waters, Kenneth Anger, and Alejandro Jodorowsky.
 The festival screens 100 films and hosts workshops, Q&A's, and after-parties to encourage discussions about underground art and build a community among attendees.

 Awards

 The festival jury presents six jury awards to films and videos selected as the best or most interesting in various categories well as "Made in Chicago" awards, which recognize films and videos made by local filmmakers.
 The jury awards vary from year to year and are determined by the current year's jury.
 Some awards given are more typical for festivals, such as "Best Documentary," while others can be more creative and specific to the winning film, such as "Radical Empathy Award."
 Audience choice awards and honorable mentions also given in addition in order to recognize other outstanding films at the festival.
 The film festival accepts a wide range of genres and styles of films for submission.
-The nine categories for festivial submission are narrative feature, narrative short, documentary feature, documentary short, experimental feature, experimental short, animation feature, animation short, and music video.
+The nine categories for festival submission are narrative feature, narrative short, documentary feature, documentary short, experimental feature, experimental short, animation feature, animation short, and music video.